The TEAR Australia Indigenous Support Program

 Grant is a son of a Birri Gubba/ Wakka Wakka woman from Cherbourg and a Minjunbal/ South Sea Islander man from Fingal community on the border of NSW and Qld.
 Grant lives in Brisbane with his family.
 He heads youth programs with Reconciliation Australia.

-Safina is a young Indigenous artist who lives in the eastern suburbs of Melbourne.
+Safina is an Indigenous artist who lives in the eastern suburbs of Melbourne.
 Born in Auckland and raised in the highlands of Papua New Guinea, Safina's life has been full of multicultural experiences.
 She is proud of her Scottish, Asian, Aboriginal and Torres Strait Island heritage.

 Helen has an active interest in local sustainability initiatives and is also involved in a range of voluntary activities with Waiters Union, a network of Christians supporting disadvantaged people in inner city Brisbane.
 She has worked in a voluntary capacity for TEAR Australia as a member of funding committees and the TEAR Board.